dappnode/DAppNodeDocs/docs/user-guide.md

 ## Installer

 Here you have the DAppstore where you can directly install a growing amount of services and libraries just by a click and they will install.

+In the installer you can find two kind of packages:

+### DAppNode Association Verified Packages

+These packages have been built and uploaded to DAppNode by the DAppNode association and are maintained by DAppNode, you will find a blue ticker in the DAppNode Association Verified packages.

+### Non verified packages

+Packages without the blue ticker have been developed and uploaded by third parties.
+DAppNode association is not maintaining these package and has not performed any audit on its content.
+Use them at your own risk.
+DAppNode will not be liable for any loss or damage produced by the use of any package within the installer.

 Please let us know which ones would you like to have in the DAppstore by filling out this little survey.

 https://goo.gl/forms/EjVTHu6UBWBk60Z62